aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 1. Lambda function will trigger the step function.
 Step function name will be `<filename>-<YYYYMMDDHHMMSSxxxxxx>` and provided the required metadata input

-1. Step function will trigger the glue job for Raw to Conformed data processing.
+1. Step functions state machine will trigger the Glue job for Raw to Conformed data processing.

 1. Glue job will load the data into conformed bucket using the provided metadata and data will be loaded to `s3://{target_environment.lower()}-{resource_name_prefix}-{self.account}-{self.region}-conformed/tlc_taxi_data/yellow_taxi_trip_record/year=YYYY/month=MM/day=DD` in parquet format